EugeneS1991/real-streaming/README.md

 This section covers the steps required to deploy the application to Google Cloud Run and set up the necessary infrastructure for production use.

-### Google Cloud Load Balancer Setup

-> **⚠️ Required for IP and Geolocation Collection**: If you want to collect client IP addresses and geolocation data, you **must** set up a Google Cloud Load Balancer.
-The Load Balancer adds specific headers (`X-Forwarded-For`, `X-Client-Geo-*`) that contain the client's IP address and geographic information, which Cloud Run cannot provide directly.
+> **⚠️ Important**: The following configuration uses **minimal settings** suitable for initial deployment and testing.
+For production workloads with higher traffic, you should adjust the following parameters:
+> - Autoscaling limits (min/max instances)
+> - CPU and memory allocation
+> - Request timeout settings
+> - Concurrency settings
+>
+> Review and adjust these settings based on your expected load after initial deployment.

-#### Step 1: Reserve a Static IP Address
+### Step 1: Reserve a Static IP Address

+> **Note**: This IP address will be used for the Load Balancer (configured later).
+Reserve it now so it's ready when you set up the Load Balancer.

 1. Go to [Google Cloud Console](https://console.cloud.google.com) → VPC network → IP addresses
 2. Click **"Reserve External Static IP Address"** (or **"Reserve Internal Static IP Address"** if using internal load balancer)